tetsuo/tetsuo.github.io/articles/cubiclimit.md

 }
 ```

-We define two constructors, `path` and `closed`, which take a `Foldable`—an abstraction for collections that can be reduced to a single value (e.g., an `Array`).
+We define two constructors, `path` and `closed`, which take a `Foldable`, an abstraction for collections that can be reduced to a single value (e.g., an `Array`).
 We also define a `Monoid` instance for `Path`, which combines two paths by concatenating their points and checking if either path is closed.

 ```ts
 import { MonoidSome } from '@effect/typeclass/data/Boolean'